armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{% /tab %}}
 {{% tab name="Halyard" %}}

 If `spinnaker-local.yml` does not exist in your `.hal/default/profiles/` directory, create it.
-Then, add the following config to it:
+Then, add the following configuration to it:

 ```yaml
 #spinnaker-local.yml